vektor8891/finance-R/README.md

 - ***EUR***: Initial balance in EUD.
 If the account has different currency, set this to `0`.
 - ***NoTransactionAfter***: Optional parameter.
 If the account has been decommissioned e.g. on January 4, 2019, you can write `2019.01.04` here and the program will check if this account has no transactions after this date.
 If there is some, it will give an error.
 - ***UpdateFrequencyDays***: Optional parameter.
 This can be useful to remind yourself to update the reports for the different accounts regularly.
 E.g. if you want to update transactions for an account in every 30 days, you can put `30` here and the program will check if the latest transaction on this account is no older than 30 days.
 If it is older, it will give you an error.
+- ***Multiply***: All monthly balances will be multiplied with the number in this column. **Note**: This does not affect initial balance, only monthly balances.
+E.g. if for a debit or mastercard report type the opposite values are reported in the monthly balance, you can copy the original summary from the monthly report and set `Multiply` to `-1`.

 ## balance_monthly (OPTIONAL)